telefonicaid/iot-activation/tutorials/BP_DataBridge.md

 To choose between the different options you just have to configure the information of the SIM in the [Custom Field](Kite_Platform.md#sim-identification)

+&#x1F4CD;
-:heavy_exclamation_mark: The device name must always be.
+The device name must always be.
 If it is not given, an error code will be returned, because in this way we do not know the device of the Cloud in which we want to publish.

 Here you have a list with the different options to configure the information in Kite Platform: